-- Funding of \$600k for a new Skate Park was made available from the Victorian Bushfire Recovery Appeal. - A new design for the Skate Park was developed to meet budget constraints which did not take into consideration the cost of concrete removal and new concrete. - The contract for the Skate Park has now been awarded with works to commence in October 2022 and completed by December 2022.
+- Funding of \$600k for a new Skate Park was made available from the Victorian Bushfire Recovery Appeal. - A new design for the Skate Park was developed to meet budget constraints which did not take into consideration the cost of concrete removal and new concrete.
+The project has now gone out to tender.